-3 Reasons Why You Don’t Need to Be Rich to Start Investing
+3 Reasons You Need to Start Investing

 Reason 1: Most of The Time, the Market Goes Up

 The market goes up 52.8% of days and 77.8% of years.
 Understanding this simple historical fact should be enough for anyone to want to start do-it-yourself (DIY) investing.

 Whether you are young, old, or somewhere in between, everyone has time to watch a small amount of money grow into a lot of money.
 Investing is not a get rich-quick method and requires patience.
 However, it is never too late to start investing and it is definitely never too late to start investing on your own with low fees.

 You don’t need to be either rich or a genius to win in the market over a long period of time explained by The Conservative Income Investor.
 Over a long period of time, strong businesses are able to grow and retain earnings to ultimately increase their valuation year over year.
 As you may know from this blog, I am a big fan of market declines as they provide opportunity.
 Like Buffett, I like buying stocks like I buy socks… on sale.